tgardnerh/IO_Projects/PITCHME.md

 ---
 ## Conclusions
 For many plausible discount factors, we can write a contract that is completely non-binding, but facilitates an equilibrium that is welfare-improving for both players, and achieves the 1st best outcome

+---
+## Extensions
+* In cases where it is not always efficient to produce, we would like a contract that lets producer choose $q=0$ sometimes
+* Using the VF methods from 200D we can design a more sophisitcated strategy that allows us to examine more complicated strategy  space